GMC2GmbH/DAL/README.md

 query = f"SELECT NON EMPTY {mdx['columns']} ON 0, NON EMPTY {mdx['rows']} ON 1 FROM [etl.data] WHERE ({','.join(mdx['where'])})"
 ```

-> Call the Data Access Layer PULL request by MDX-Statement
+> Call the DAL request by MDX-Statement
 ``` python
 data_raw = DAL.load_data_by_mdx(query)
 ```